- 21 Oct 2024

 Setting ALERT AFTER

-Using the default 5 Minutes selection Netreo will execute the service check query every 3 minutes until a failure is detected.
+Using the default 5 Minutes selection, Netreo will execute the service check query every 3 minutes until a failure is detected.
 Once a failure is detected, it will execute the query two more times at 1-minute intervals, leading to a worst-case alert notification response time of five minutes.
 Although you certainly may use the Custom selection for this field, it's highly recommended that you do not do so without a very specific reason.
 The selection of choices available for the ALERT AFTER field should be adequate for most situations.

 Setting CHECK INTERVAL

 This field defines how often (in minutes) this service check will be executed under normal circumstances.
-After every successful query, Netreo will wait this interval before it executes the query again.
-There is a significant performance consideration for this field in that, if you're executing 10,000 service checks at 1-minute intervals, Netreo will have to execute 167 checks per second—adding significant network traffic and system load.
+After every successful query, Netreo will wait for this interval before it executes the query again.
+There is a significant performance consideration for this field in that if you're executing 10,000 service checks at 1-minute intervals, Netreo will have to execute 167 checks per second—adding significant network traffic and system load.
 Use common sense and try to select a reasonable interval.
 Netreo will try to spread the queries out anyway—so they don't all run at the same time, but you can still overwhelm your network by overdoing the number of configured service checks.

 The lowest that you'll generally ever want to set the this setting to is 3 Minutes (especially if the system is very heavily utilized).
 You may go lower, but the more frequently you execute the query the heavier the load on the system, and the more network overhead required to perform them.